DyinAngel/Intro-to-Web-Development/Homework/Week_3/README.md

 # HOMEWORK - Due Thursday, Week 4

-## Files in the Repo
+## Files in the Repo:

-* item 1 Files and Resources required for recipe site
+* Files and Resources required for recipe site
-* item 2 Docmentation in this README file for recipe site
+* Docmentation in this README file for recipe site

 ## Motivation